 - Sun Butter (nut-free!)

-If you do try this peanut butter candy recipe with natural peanut butter or almond butter, please comment below how it turns out so we can all know.
+If you do try this peanut butter candy recipe with natural peanut butter or almond butter, please comment below on how it turns out so we can all know.
 Luckily, everyone LOVES peanut butter in our house, so it is often hard to find a jar of peanut butter with enough left to create a recipe!

 Email This Recipe To Me!